Zac0511/Puter-AI-PWA/README.md

 ## Powered by Puter
 This app would not be possible without **Puter**.

-In case you don't know what is Puter, its like a web based operating system, like a computer in the cloud.
+In case you don't know what is Puter, its a web based operating system, like a computer in the cloud.

 And Puter have a SDK called **[Puter.js](https://docs.puter.com/)**, allowing any website to have access to AI functionnalities, and store files on the user's Puter PC.
 And Puter is open source too !